oslabs-beta/obsidian-8.0-demo/README.md

 Get the URL of the newly created database.

+Make sure you have PostgresQL installed (run `psql --version` to check).

 From within the root directory run `psql -d <YOUR_ELEPHANTSQL_URL_HERE> -f ObsidianDemoDatabasePlain.sql` in the terminal.
 Be sure to replace `<YOUR_ELEPHANTSQL_URL_HERE>` with your newly created elephantSQL url.
 This command will create tables in your database and populate the tables with rows of data that will be used for the demo.